rebelsky/sams-assorted-musings-reflections/tchotchkes-odd-bodkins.md

 ---
 <img src="images/odd-bodkins-plate.png" alt="A printing plate with three Odd Bodkins strips.">

-Odd Bodkins is one of my favorite strips.
-Or at least Odd Bodkins
 Item: _A printing plate with three Odd Bodkins Comic Strips_

 Location: _South wall of my work office, next to the whiteboard_

 Acquired: _eBay, circa 2019_

 ---